Community Care College: Campus

 In 2006, construction began on the current campus at 3131 S Sheridan Road.
 The property sits on six acres and is one of the largest schools of its kind in the United States.
 The first floor was designed to resemble an upscale spa and includes a salon floor, barber shop, massage and esthetician clinics, pedicure and manicuring rooms, and a dispensary, all of which are used for the "hands-on" components of the curriculum of each program.
 The second floor hosts classrooms, computer lab and library.

 In 2006, it began its expansion into a multi-campus college, starting with the establishment and construction of Clary Sage College.
 CSC was developed to provide an advanced education in the field of cosmetology, operating simultaneously as a cosmetology college and functioning spa so students could practice their skills in a professional setting.
 In 2010 the college expanded to include programs in Fashion and Interior Design.

 Oklahoma Technical College

-The success of Clary Sage College led to a decision to establish Oklahoma Technical College (OTC), offering programs in Automotive Technology, Diesel Technology, Electrical Technology, Welding, and Heating, Ventilation, Air Conditioning (HVAC) and Refrigeration.
+The success of Clary Sage College led to a decision to establish Oklahoma Technical College (OTC), offering programs in Automotive Technology, AOS Diesel Technology, Diesel Technology, Electrical Technology, Welding, and Heating, Ventilation, Air Conditioning (HVAC) and Refrigeration.
 OTC opened in 2009.

 The colleges operated under a for-profit corporation for 20 years but in 2015 the colleges became non-profit when their assets were acquired by a newly formed 501(c)(3) public charity, Community HigherEd.